 Sponges are perhaps the most common cleaning tool, but if you’re not cautious, they can rapidly become the grossest, bacteria-laden object in your kitchen.
-There are several excellent sponge alternatives, but if you don’t want to make the move, try a cellulose sponge or, my personal favourite, a cellulose sponge cloth.
+There are several excellent sponge alternatives, but if you don’t want to make the move, try a cellulose sponge or, my personal favorite, a cellulose sponge cloth.

 This post may contain affiliate links.
 Full disclosure here.